 1. Plan your itinerary ahead of time

 Japan is a pretty popular place for tourists, so activities and tours fill up quickly.
+There are so many things to do in Tokyo that it can be hard to plan out exactly what you’d like to do each day.
 Be sure to plan the main to-dos on your itinerary well in advance, including flights and train tickets.
 It’s critical that you have a rough outline of your travel plans before you go so that you don’t miss out on anything there.

 2. Choose your accommodation wisely

 For solo travelers especially, it’s important to choose a place to stay that’s central to many of the main attractions.
 Although Tokyo is pretty safe, taxis are expensive, so be sure that your accommodations are close to a metro stop for easy access around the city.

 One of the most unique places to stay in Japan is in a capsule hotel.
 If you’re wondering what that is, you can probably guess by the name.
 Capsule hotels are tiny, hostel-style capsules that are fully enclosed.
 Think of them as micro-sized hotel rooms.
 As a solo traveler, you’re especially well-suited for a capsule hotel, since it’s the right amount of space for one person.